BOOK: “Trauma & Recovery”

 c. are missing basic, ‘normal’ info about ourselves & the world

-• we were abused & neglected (abuse is perpetrated on one or more of the 4 levels: physical, mental, emotional, spiritual)
+• were abused & neglected (on one or more of the 4 levels: physical, mental, emotional, spiritual)

-• we carry deep pain, from all that abandonment
+• we carry deep pain, from all that trauma

 • we don’t have to suffer any more